-9 to 9:30 p.m.-The Parker Family The Parker Duofold Orchestra, assisted by the vocal trio, will open the program with "Cossack Love Song" from "Song of the highlights.
+9 to 9:30 p.m.-The Parker Family The Parker Duofold Orchestra, assisted by the vocal trio, will open the program with

+"Cossack Love Song" from "Song of the Flame.

-Selections from "The New Moon" and "Conecticut Yankee" are other orchestral
+Selections from "The New Moon" "Conecticut Yankee" are other orch and orchestral highlights.

-Lady Duofold Parker, a contralto, and Parker Duofold, Senior and Junior, a baritone and tenor, will contribute to the variety entertainment of the half hour.
-A second graphology discussion will be heard during the broadcasts.
+Lady Duofold Parker, a contralto, and Parker Duofold, Senior and Junior, a bari-tone and tenor, will contribute to the variety entertainment of the half hour.
+A second graphology discussion will be heard during the breadenets the broadcasts.